wp-plugins/addquicktag/readme.txt

 == Changelog ==
+= 2.0.2 =
+* change hook for include styles and scriptes for compatibility in WP 3.4

 = 2.0.1 =
 * Bugfix on JS for WP smaller 3.3; use quickbuttons clean on html-editor with core-buttons